tarcinapp/entity-persistence-service/README.md

 **Children of an entity**: `/entities/{entityId}/children`

-See [Endpoints Reference - EntityController](#entitycontroller) for more information about the endpoints.
+See [Endpoints Reference - EntityController](#entitycontroller) for overview about the endpoints.
+See [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json#tag/EntityController) for more information about the endpoints.

 ### Lists